Machina Capital S.A.S. Makes New Investment in Motorola Solutions, Inc. (NYSE:MSI)

 Machina Capital S.A.S. acquired a new position in Motorola Solutions, Inc. (NYSE:MSI – Get Rating) in the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The institutional investor acquired 1,100 shares of the communications equipment provider’s stock, valued at approximately $231,000.

 A number of other institutional investors have also added to or reduced their stakes in MSI.
-Capital World Investors raised its holdings in Motorola Solutions by 13.0% in the first quarter.
-Capital World Investors now owns 11,476,578 shares of the communications equipment provider’s stock worth $2,779,627,000 after purchasing an additional 1,322,729 shares in the last quarter.
-Vanguard Group Inc. raised its holdings in Motorola Solutions by 6.9% in the first quarter.
-Vanguard Group Inc. now owns 19,827,404 shares of the communications equipment provider’s stock worth $4,802,197,000 after purchasing an additional 1,279,798 shares in the last quarter.
-Ceredex Value Advisors LLC raised its holdings in Motorola Solutions by 58.8% in the first quarter.
-Ceredex Value Advisors LLC now owns 963,784 shares of the communications equipment provider’s stock worth $234,185,000 after purchasing an additional 356,891 shares in the last quarter.
+Capital World Investors increased its holdings in shares of Motorola Solutions by 13.0% during the first quarter.
+Capital World Investors now owns 11,476,578 shares of the communications equipment provider’s stock valued at $2,779,627,000 after acquiring an additional 1,322,729 shares in the last quarter.
+Vanguard Group Inc. increased its holdings in shares of Motorola Solutions by 6.9% during the first quarter.
+Vanguard Group Inc. now owns 19,827,404 shares of the communications equipment provider’s stock valued at $4,802,197,000 after acquiring an additional 1,279,798 shares in the last quarter.
+Ceredex Value Advisors LLC increased its holdings in shares of Motorola Solutions by 58.8% during the first quarter.
+Ceredex Value Advisors LLC now owns 963,784 shares of the communications equipment provider’s stock valued at $234,185,000 after acquiring an additional 356,891 shares in the last quarter.
 First Trust Advisors LP increased its holdings in shares of Motorola Solutions by 216.7% during the first quarter.
 First Trust Advisors LP now owns 435,149 shares of the communications equipment provider’s stock valued at $105,393,000 after acquiring an additional 297,740 shares in the last quarter.
 Finally, Vaughan Nelson Investment Management L.P. increased its holdings in shares of Motorola Solutions by 11.8% during the first quarter.
 Vaughan Nelson Investment Management L.P. now owns 1,266,157 shares of the communications equipment provider’s stock valued at $306,663,000 after acquiring an additional 133,357 shares in the last quarter.
 Institutional investors own 83.96% of the company’s stock.

+Several equities analysts have recently weighed in on MSI shares.
+Barclays raised their price target on Motorola Solutions to $305.00 in a report on Tuesday, August 9th.
+StockNews.com assumed coverage on Motorola Solutions in a research report on Wednesday, October 12th.
+They set a “buy” rating on the stock.
+Cowen increased their price objective on Motorola Solutions to $311.00 in a research report on Tuesday, August 9th.
+Credit Suisse Group dropped their price objective on Motorola Solutions from $301.00 to $300.00 and set a “market outperform” rating on the stock in a research report on Monday.
+Finally, Morgan Stanley cut Motorola Solutions from an “overweight” rating to an “equal weight” rating and increased their price objective for the company from $240.00 to $260.00 in a research report on Wednesday, September 14th.
+One research analyst has rated the stock with a hold rating and five have given a buy rating to the company.
+According to data from MarketBeat, Motorola Solutions has an average rating of “Moderate Buy” and a consensus price target of $289.43.

 Insiders Place Their Bets